Promises Broken

 "Promises Broken" is the seventh episode of the eleventh season of the post-apocalyptic horror television series The Walking Dead.
 The 160th episode of the series overall, the episode was directed by Sharat Raju and written by Julia Ruchman.
 "Promises Broken" was released on the streaming platform AMC+ on September 26, 2021, before airing on AMC on October 3, 2021.

-In the episode, Maggie (Lauren Cohan), Negan (Jeffrey Dean Morgan), Gabriel (Seth Gilliam) and Elijah (Okea Eme-Akwari) come up with a plan to infiltrate Meridian and take it back from the Reapers; Daryl (Norman Reedus) and Leah (Lynn Collins) come across another survivor on a scouting mission; and Eugene (Josh McDermitt), Ezekiel (Khary Payton), Princess (Paola Lázaro), and Shira (Chelle Ramos) work for their freedom while Yumiko (Eleanor Matsuura) tries to get a meeting with the leader of the Commonwealth.
+In the episode, Maggie (Lauren Cohan), Negan (Jeffrey Dean Morgan), Gabriel (Seth Gilliam) and Elijah (Okea Eme-Akwari) come up with a plan to infiltrate Meridian and take it back from the Reapers; Daryl (Norman Reedus) and Leah (Lynn Collins) come across another survivor on a scouting mission; and Eugene (Josh McDermitt), Ezekiel (Khary Payton), Princess (Paola Lázaro), and Stephanie (Chelle Ramos) work for their freedom while Yumiko (Eleanor Matsuura) tries to get a meeting with the leader of the Commonwealth.
 The episode was received positively by critics.

 Plot

 Maggie, Negan, Gabriel, and Elijah, on the run from Reapers, try to think of a way to get inside Meridian.
 Negan insists that they should go home, but Maggie pressures the group to move forward.
-Negan promises to stay on the condition that he and Maggie would be even from then on, and Maggie reluctantly agrees.
+Negan promises to stay on the condition that he and Maggie will be even from then on, and Maggie reluctantly agrees.
 Maggie suggests gathering a horde of walkers to attack Meridian with, and Negan teaches the group how to blend in with the walkers and guide herds with face masks, which he learned from the Whisperers.

 At the Commonwealth, Eugene, Ezekiel, and Princess clear walkers out of abandoned buildings with Stephanie as punishment for using the radio without authorization.
 Princess pressures Ezekiel, who is suffering from thyroid cancer, to go to the hospital.
 Meanwhile, Yumiko attempts to schedule a meeting with Pamela Milton, the leader of the Commonwealth, but is unable to do so due to the Commonwealth's bureaucracy.
-Yumiko's brother, Tomi, is happy in his new job as a baker, and begs her not to tell anyone that he was a surgeon before the apocalypse, but he is suddenly seized by Commonwealth forces.
+Yumiko's brother, Tomi, is happy in his new job as a baker and begs her not to tell anyone that he was a surgeon before the apocalypse, but he is suddenly seized by Commonwealth forces.
 Lance Hornsby tells Yumiko that if she becomes a legal counselor for Pamela Milton's cabinet, she might be able to free Tomi and her friends from community service.